HyphaApp/hypha-docs/user/GettingStarted_overview.md

 # Getting Started with Hypha
- *This page provides instructions folks using (or considering) Hypha.*
+ *This page provides instructions for folks using (or considering) Hypha.*

 ---